 After moving his family back to his hometown to be with his friends and their kids, Lenny finds out that between old bullies, new bullies, schizo bus drivers, drunk cops on skis, and four hundred costumed party crashers sometimes crazy follows you.

 Henry Roth is a man afraid of commitment up until he meets the beautiful Lucy.
 They hit it off and Henry think he's finally found the girl of his dreams, until he discovers she has short-term memory loss and forgets him the next day.

 In 1978, five 12-year-olds win a CYO basketball championship.
 Thirty years later, they gather with their families for their coach's funeral and a weekend at a house on a lake where they used to party.
 By now, each is a grownup with problems and challenges: Marcus is alone and drinks too much.
 Rob, with three daughters he rarely sees, is always deeply in love until he turns on his next ex-wife.
 Eric is overweight and out of work.
 Kurt is a househusband, henpecked by wife and mother-in-law.
-Lenny is a successful Hollywood agent married to a fashion designer; their kids take privilege for granted.
+Lenny is a successful Hollywood agent married to a fashion designer with three kids and his two sons take their privilege for granted.
 Can the outdoors help these grownups rediscover connections or is this chaos in the making?Written by

 Studio executives were not enthused with reports that Salma Hayek would be cast in the film, and in a meeting suggested to Adam Sandler that they continue looking until they could get a "less ethnic" actress in the part.
 Sandler then told them he'd already offered Hayek the role and she'd accepted, adding that he would not consider re-casting the part and warned them not to bring the subject up again.
 See more »

 Positions of the Snickers bars on the table during the "drinking at the boathouse" scene.
 See more »